urancon/deepSTRF/docs/README_formats.md

 B, R, T, F, C, N = 4, 10, 999, 64, 1, 1
 spectrogram = torch.rand(B, C, F, T)    # a batch of 4, 1-channel spectrograms of 49 frequency bands and 999 time-bins
-responses = torch.rand(B, R, T, N)      # a batch of 4 responses of 999 time-bins for 1 neuron, each with 4 repeats
+responses = torch.rand(B, N, R, T)      # a batch of 4 responses of 999 time-bins for 1 neuron, each with 4 repeats

 prediction = model(responses)           # shape: (B, 1, T, 1)